joemarlo/tag/idea.md

 Platformer-based tag game set in a city based on the cityscape artwork.

 ## Gameplay
 Player vs AI or player vs player.
 Players can hide behind buildings.
-Stamina bar where leading player has slightly less.
+Stamina bar (not shown) where leading player has slightly less.
 Animation and freeze for tagged player when tagged to give other player a headstart.

 ## Movement
 Players move left, right, jump and switch between layers.
 Slide and swing potentially.
 Animations for movement -- e.g. dust.